puppetlabs/puppet-docs/source/pe/3.7/console_config.markdown

 ### Tuning `max threads` on the PE Console and Console API

-This command sets the maximum number of threads assigned to respond to HTTP and HTTPS requests, effectively changing how many concurrent requests can be made to the PE console server and console API at one time.
-This setting should be increased to 150 max threads for nodes where `$::processorcount` is greater than 32.
+This sets the maximum number of threads assigned to respond to HTTP and HTTPS requests, effectively changing how many concurrent requests can be made to the PE console server and console API at one time.
+The default setting is 100 max threads.
+This should be increased to 150 max threads for nodes where `$::processorcount` is greater than 32.

 To increase the max threads for the PE console and console API, edit your default Hiera `.yaml` file with the following code:

      puppet_enterprise::profile::console::console_services_config::tk_jetty_max_threads_api: <number of threads>
      puppet_enterprise::profile::console::console_services_config::tk_jetty_max_threads_console: <number of threads>

+> **Note**: This setting is only available in PE 3.7.2 and later.

 ### Tuning Java Args for the PE Console

 You can increase the JVM (Java Virtual Machine) memory that is allocated to Java services running on the PE console.
 This memory allocation is known as the Java heap size.

 Instructions for using the PE console to increase the Jave heap size are detailed on on the [Configuring Java Arguments for PE](/config_java_args.html#pe-console-service) page.

-### Tuning the Classifier Synchronization Period

-This synchronization period controls how long it takes the node classifier (NC) to retrieve classes from the Puppet master, which essentially dictates how soon you can see your changes appear in the NC.
-By default this value is set to 600 seconds (10 minutes).
-Depending on the size of your environment(s), this may or may not be a suitable amount of time.

-You can change this value in the PE console.

-1. In the PE console, navigate to the **Classification** page.
-2. Click the **PE Console** group.
-3. In the **PE Console** group page, click the **Classes** tab.
-4. Locate the **puppet_enterprise::profile::console** class, and from the **Parameter** drop-down list, select **classifier_synchronization_period**.
-5. In the **Value** field, adjust the period, in seconds.
-6. Click **Add parameter**, and then the **Commit change** button.

-You can also force the NC to retrieve classes from the master immediately, by clicking the **Refresh** button.

 ## Tuning the PostgreSQL Buffer Pool Size